Peach Cobbler with bisquick is a classic summer dessert that is quick to assemble. Serve while warm topped with vanilla ice cream.

 Start by mixing together granulated sugar, brown sugar, cornstarch, and ground nutmeg.

-Stir to coat the sliced peaches with the sugar mixture.
-Set aside.
+Add the sugar mixture to the fresh sliced peaches and stir to coat the sliced peaches with the sugar mixture.
+Set the peaches aside.

-Pour the melted butter into an 11×17 pan.
+Pour the melted butter into an 11×17-inch pan.

 Mix together the bisquick, milk, granulated sugar, brown sugar, and ground cinnamon.